berkingurcan/grp/README.md

   - For a proof-of-concept, deploy each region contract manually with its polygon vertices.
   - For production, consider a factory or registry pattern to manage regions and contracts.

+## Further Reading & Use Cases

+- For more use cases, frontend integration, and real-world applications, see: [github.com/daniel0ar/noloc](https://github.com/daniel0ar/noloc)

 ## How It Works